BroadSoft-Xtended/DeveloperPortalDocs/TeamOne/Bots-SendingAndReceivingMessages.md

   * `subtype`, which will be `note_deleted`
   * `hidden`, which will be `true`

-#### REST API Tunneling
+# REST API Tunnelling

 You may submit arbitrary requests to the Team-One REST API via the websocket connection.
+You can test this out by using the swagger API endpoint here: https://developer.broadsoftlabs.com/#/app/swagger.

 To submit a REST API request, send a payload such as: